pen-lang/pen/doc/src/guides/system-injection.md

 # System injection

-System injection is one of the most particular features of the language where you can define your own system APIs and build applications in your own formats.
+Using system injection, you can define your own system APIs and build applications in file formats of your choice.
+Those system APIs and application linking logic are bundled into [system packages](#system-packages).

 ## System packages

-In [their package configurations](/references/language/packages.md#package-configuration), application packages need to specify system packages that are special kinds of library packages and define system APIs for the programs to interact with the world outside.
+In [their package configurations](/references/language/packages.md#package-configuration), [application packages](/references/language/packages.md#kinds-of-packages) need to specify system packages that are special kinds of library packages and define system APIs for the programs to interact with the world outside.

+System packages do the following three things.

+### Define main function types

+A system package has a module named `MainFunction` where a `MainFunction` function type is defined at the top level.

+### Providing system APIs

+> WIP

+### Linking application files

+> WIP

 ## `pen-link` scripts